-Did you know that the average profit on a house flip last year was $67,000?
-On top of that, in 2021 the total value of private housing in the US increased by a record of nearly $7 trillion.
+Did you know that the average profit on a house flip in 2021 was $65,000?
+On top of that, the total value of private housing in the US increased by a record of nearly $7 trillion.
 The real estate boom that began with the start of the pandemic is still going strong, and home sales and sale prices are still on the rise, which means now’s a fantastic time to start your own house-flipping business.
 You could help families build new lives while making a good living yourself.
 You don’t even need an office, and if you hire someone to do the renovations, the work is minimal.

 But you should know that starting a successful business also requires careful planning and preparation.
 Luckily, this step-by-step guide lays out all the business knowledge you’ll need to begin your entrepreneurial journey into house-flipping.